laying the foundation for your future together

 Q: Who can we work with?

-Tim Mallory is a Marriage and Family Therapist, Prepare/Enrich Facilitator and Great Start Facilitator with experience in both EFT and Imago relationship therapies.
+Tim Mallory is a Marriage and Family Therapist, trained in Gottman Method Couples Counseling, a Certified PICK 9.0 Instructor, a Prepare/Enrich Facilitator, and Great Start Facilitator with experience in both EFT and Imago relationship therapies.
 He loves working with high conflict couples.